A Milli: Chart performance

-"A Milli" peaked at number six on the Billboard Hot 100, making it Lil Wayne's second top ten and second-highest peaking song on the chart as a lead artist at the time.
+"A Milli" peaked at number six on the Billboard Hot 100, making it Lil Wayne's second top ten and second-highest-peaking song on the chart as a lead artist at the time.
 It has reached number one on Hot R&B/Hip-Hop Songs, making it his second number-one song on that chart.
 It was also able to top the Hot Rap Tracks like his previous single "Lollipop".
 As of 2011, "A Milli" has sold 2,053,000 digital copies.

-Remix
+Remixes

 The official remix, dubbed "A Milli Freemix", was made by Wayne to thank his fans, celebrating his first week sale of one million copies of Tha Carter III.
 In the remix, Wayne also hinted at the production of Tha Carter IV.

+An electronic remix by duo Sidepiece was released on January 13, 2023.

 Music video

 The music video was shot on June 23, 2008, in Los Angeles, California, (the same day as the video for "Got Money").

 The video premiered on 106 & Park July 2, 2008.
 It consists of Lil Wayne preparing for the shoot of his following single "Got Money".
-The video, which was directed by Dayo Harewood, Lil Wayne and Jeff Panzer, features appearances by Birdman (giving Wayne his brand new car for his record sales), Lil Twist, T-Streets, Gudda Gudda, Kidd Kidd and Brisco.
+The video, which was directed by Dayo Harewood, Lil Wayne and Jeff Panzer, features appearances by Birdman (giving Wayne his brand new car for his record sales), Lil Twist, T-Streets, Gudda Gudda, Kidd Kidd, Drake and Brisco.
+The video was first remastered onto YouTube in 2022.